 Luxury Dorset Cottages is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this privacy statement.

 Luxury Dorset Cottages may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 1st June 2013.
+This policy has been revised from 1st June 2018.

 What we collect